 For the external orientation variable, the R Square value is very high at 0.979, with an R Square Adjusted value of 0.978.
 This shows that 97.9% of the variance in external orientation can be explained by the exogenous constructs in the model, and the adjustment for the number of predictors hardly reduces this value.
 This very high value indicates that the model is very effective in explaining the variance in external orientation, showing a very strong relationship between the exogenous constructs and external orientation.
 For the company growth variable, the R Square value is 0.422 and the R Square Adjusted value is 0.414.
 This means that 42.2% of the variance in company growth can be explained by the exogenous constructs, and after adjustment, this value slightly decreases to 41.4%.
-This indicates that the model is fairly good at explaining the variance in company growth.
+This indicates that the model is fairly good at explaining the variance in company growth, although there are other factors outside the model that also affect company growth.